-Nevertheless, Boyd CEO Kevin Smith praised 2017 as an “exceptional year” in which the company created “significant growth” for its shareholders.
+Nevertheless, Boyd CEO Keith Smith praised 2017 as an “exceptional year” in which the company created “significant growth” for its shareholders.

 Our Nevada operations continued their long-term growth trajectory, with our 11th consecutive quarter of same-store Adjusted EBITDA gains in our Las Vegas Locals segment,” he said.